How to Explain Anxiety to Someone Who Doesn't Have It

 So when you’re explaining your anxiety to someone, remember: you are NOT describing who you are, but rather this frustrating thing that likes to get in the way of your life.
 And whether it’s self-sabotage or stress, who can’t relate to things getting in the way of their life, right?

 The only thing that even comes close to how challenging it is to have anxiety is to explain it.
 Anxiety is no simple matter.
-And the fact that there are several types of anxiety and even more symptoms doesn’t always seem to help us all that much.
+And the fact that there are several types of anxiety, like situational anxiety, and even more symptoms doesn’t always seem to help us all that much.

 So what exactly is it that’s so busy lying to you, making you feel uncomfortable, nervous, and, well, anxious all of the time?